-Kicks, Creps, Scooby Doos, Feet Whips, and Sneakers are just a few by-names for the rubbery and comfy fashion statements that protect humankind’s feet from the elements.
+Kicks, creps, Scooby Doos, feet whips, and sneakers are just a few by-names for the rubbery and comfy fashion statements protecting humankind’s feet from the elements.

-Since four-time Olympic Gold medalist, Jessie Owens blazed the tracks at the 1936 Summer Olympics in Berlin, Germany with his famous Adidas (AH-dee-dahs) kicks — sneakers have always been famously respected within African-American culture, and Adidas became the go-to for athletic shoes in western culture.
+Sneakers have been famously respected within African-American culture since four-time Olympic Gold medalist Jessie Owens blazed the tracks at the 1936 Summer Olympics in Berlin with his famous Adidas kicks, making the brand the go-to for athletic shoes in western culture.

-Adi Dassler, the inventor of the brand, was progressive and forward-thinking beyond his years allowing a black person to represent his brand, despite the push back he received from the Nazi German government.
-Hence, it could be said that the sneaker was one of many intersections which ignited the counter-cultural and global resistance movement against White Supremacy ideologies because it began dismissing the false ideas about racialized superiority and brought people together despite their racial identity.
+Adidas founder Adi Dassler was progressive and forward-thinking beyond his years allowing a black person to represent his brand, despite the pushback he received from the Nazi German government.
+Hence, it could be said that the sneaker was one of many intersections which ignited the counter-cultural and global resistance movement against white supremacist ideologies.
+It dismissed false ideas about racialized superiority and brought people together despite their racial identity.

 Air Fear Of God 1 sneakers features a slip-on style, a square toe, laced-front detail, sock-style silhouette and black lacquer Swoosh. | Photograph by Christopher Creese

-The Michael Jordan era of the ’80s ushered in a new type of love and purpose for wearing sneakers.
+The Michael Jordan era of the ‘80s ushered in a new type of love and purpose in sneaker-wearing.
 The shoe became more than athletic gear, shifting to a symbol of fashionable cultural apparel.
-More than just a basketball shoe, Air Jordans, created by the American company Nike, would grow in popularity to represent an ideal — the goal of reaching for excellence and attaining the ethos of what it is to achieve success in the US.
-To have a pair of Jordans is equivalent to attaining a piece of the American dream.
+More than just a basketball shoe, Air Jordans, created by Nike, would grow in popularity to represent an ideal—the goal of reaching for excellence and achieving success in the U.S. To have a pair of Jordans is equivalent to attaining a piece of the American dream.

-Venita Cooper, a young entrepreneur living in Tulsa, Oklahoma, embodies the American Dream.
-Specifically, she personifies the black American Dream for people of color.
-In October 2019, Cooper will be the first business owner to open a sneaker store on America’s original Black Wall Street since the Greenwood district’s infamous heyday of black economic prosperity.
+Venita Cooper, a young Tulsa entrepreneur, embodies the American dream.
+Specifically, she personifies the black American dream for people of color.
+In October, Cooper became the first business owner to open a sneaker store on America’s original Black Wall Street since the Greenwood district’s heyday of black economic prosperity.

-This month, Silhouette Sneakers & Art brought multiple sneaker-cultural experts to Tulsa for an exclusive event and panel discussion for persons who are seemingly married to their footwear.
-The atmosphere was laden with sneakers and of art from local artists Alexander Tamahn, Rebekah Campbell McIlwain, and No Parking Studios.
+Silhouette Sneakers & Art brought multiple sneaker-culture experts to Tulsa in September for an exclusive event and panel discussion for people who are seemingly married to their footwear.
+The event included sneakers and art from local artists Alexander Tamahn, Rebekah Campbell McIlwain and No Parking Studios.

 Brandon Oldham focused on right | Photograph by Christopher Creese